benjvi/helm-cd-pipeline/README.md

 The folders under `charts` are all eligible for deployment by the deploy script.
 The script will expect the folder name to be set to the release name, and will expect the helm chart itself to be in a subdirectory `chart`.

 If `values-test.yml` or `values-stage.yml` are present in the folder for an individual chart, then any values specified there will override the defaults specified in the `Values.yaml` file in the individual chart, when deploying into the corresponding namespace.
+You may also add override values for additional environments in the same format: `values-<env>.yml`.
 Full details of values / value overrides in helm are documented [here](https://github.com/kubernetes/helm/blob/master/docs/chart_template_guide/values_files.md).

 ## Developing locally